al3x5577/EmbeddedSystems/README.md

 ### Timer
 Timer0 triggeres an TIMER0_COMPA_vect interrupt every 1 ms. ISR increments an uint16.
 This int is returned by Timer_getTick().

+Timer_init() can either write directly to the registers or use a struct to write to the registers.
+To change behavior, change the function call inside Timer_init().
+Default: initialise without struct.

 ### Traffic Light
 (only Task 2)
+Traffic Light state machine.
+There is one traffic light for cars and one for people.
+Normal state: cars can go, people have to wait.
+Button1 triggers state change.
+If the traffic light switched back to cars can go, the button has up to 30 sec delay until trigger will take effect.

 #### Hardware Setup
 - Auto-RED: PD0
 - Auto-YELLOW: PD1